 Bronwyn A. Talbot, LMFT, IDME, RCST®

 In order to more directly address the body-mind connection and the lifelong significance of early relationships in shaping the people we become, I now primarily feature movement and light touch therapies in my work.
-Currently, I have a private craniosacral therapy practice in Ojai, CA where I work with all ages from birth through adulthood to support optimal health and development.
-Together with Maya Kokatay, I also offer a by-donation monthly infant craniosacral therapy clinic at the Nan Tolbert Nurturing Center, Oakview, CA.
+Currently, I have a private craniosacral therapy practice in Ojai, CA where I work with children from birth through toddlerhood to support optimal health and development.
+Together with Maya Kokatay, I also offer a by-donation monthly infant craniosacral therapy clinic at Secure Beginnings (formerly the Nan Tolbert Nurturing Center), Oakview, CA.

 Additionally, as an Infant-Family and Early Childhood Mental Health specialist (IFECMH) and a Reflective Practice Facilitator II (RPF II) endorsed by the CA Center for Infant-Family and Early Childhood Mental Health, I collaborate with multidisciplinary professionals and organizations to employ reflective practice as a means to deepen parent-child relationship and strengthen effectiveness in systems of care.
-In my role as Program Developer/Trainer at Center for Reflective Communities, I am the co-creator and trainer/supervisor for the Reflective Care Program, and trainer/supervisor for the Reflective Parenting Program.
+In my role as Program Developer/Lead Trainer at PEMworks, I am a co-creator and trainer/supervisor for the Parental Embodied Mentalizing Assessment (PEMA).

 Maya Kokatay, RCST®